Suffering from anxiety generally involves worry, fear, and rumination about the future.

-Music therapy basically consists of “the monitored use of music to promote clinical change” (Bulfone, Quattrin, & Zanotti et al., 2009, p.
+Music therapy basically consists of “the monitored use of music to promote clinical change” (Bulfone, Quattrin, Zanotti, Regattin, & Brusaferro, 2009, p.
 238).
 Music therapy can be used in multiple ways, such as in combination with CBT or other types of therapy.

 Performing music may also foster positive feelings that promote healing.
 The efficacy of music therapy for the reduction of anxiety is also supported by scientific literature.

-For example, music has been found to reduce anxiety among cancer patients receiving chemotherapy (Bulfone et al., 2009; Karagozoglu, Tekyasar, & Yilmaz, 2012), to reduce physiological signs of anxiety among patients receiving mechanical ventilatory support (Korhan, Khorshid, & Uyar, 2011), and to reduce anxiety among patients with Alzheimer’s disease (Guétin, Portet, & Picot, 2009).
+For example, music has been found to reduce anxiety among cancer patients receiving chemotherapy (Bulfone et al., 2009; Karagozoglu, Tekyasar, & Yilmaz, 2012), physiological signs of anxiety among patients receiving mechanical ventilatory support (Korhan, Khorshid, & Uyar, 2011), and anxiety among patients with Alzheimer’s disease (Guétin et al., 2009).

-There are many ways in which we can enhance our moods with the use of music; here are some ideas:
+There are many ways we can enhance our moods with the use of music; here are some ideas:

-Similarly, there are several ways in which you might engage in creative art as a way of promoting positive well-being.
+Similarly, there are several ways you might engage in creative art as a way of promoting positive wellbeing.

 Here are a few ideas:

 - Collage making

 Anxiety affects a high prevalence of children and adolescents (Rapee, Schniering, & Hudson, 2009).

 As with adults, childhood anxiety disorders cause significant impairment and are often unrecognized (Walkup et al., 2008).